Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Do clipless pedals really make you faster?

-Based on multiple studies (see below), it seems that clipless pedals won’t make you faster.
+Multiple studies (see below) showed that clipless pedals won’t make you faster.
 However, these studies are limited because they were carried out on a stationary trainer and didn’t test sprinting or climbing.

 *Referenced studies: